Buck Rogers: 1950–1951 ABC television series

 The first version of Buck Rogers to appear on television debuted on ABC on April 15, 1950, and ran until January 30, 1951.
 There were a total of 36 black and white episodes in all (allowing for a 2-month summer hiatus).
 One episode of the show survives today.

 Its time slot initially was on Saturdays at 6 p.m., and each episode was 30-minutes-long.
 The program was later rescheduled to Tuesday at 7 p.m., where it ran against the popular Texaco Star Theatre hosted by Milton Berle.
 The show was sponsored by Peter Paul candy bars.

 The producers were trying to emulate the success of DuMont's Captain Video, but the series probably failed as a result of its minuscule budget.
 The decision to put the show on a summer hiatus for almost two months also undercut efforts to build an audience.

 In the 1950 TV series, Buck Rogers finds himself in the year 2430.
 Based in a secret lab in a cave behind Niagara Falls (the city of Niagara was now the capital of the world), Buck battles intergalactic troublemakers.
 Due to the minuscule budget, most of the episodes took place mainly in the secret lab.

 There were a number of changes to the cast during the series' short duration.
 Three actors played Buck Rogers in the series: Earl Hammond (who starred as Buck very briefly), Kem Dibbs (whose last appearance in the role was aired on June 3), and Robert Pastene (whose first appearance in the role was aired on June 10).
 The series apparently went on summer hiatus from around July 7 until the end of August, probably reappearing on the air again around Labor Day with Robert Pastene still in the lead role.
 (Kem Dibbs went on to have a long acting career in film and television.)

 Two actresses portrayed Wilma Deering: Eva Marie Saint and Lou Prentis.
-Two actors would also play Dr. Huer: Harry Southern and Sanford Bickart.
+Two actors also played Dr. Huer: Harry Southern and Sanford Bickart.
 Black Barney Wade was played by Harry Kingston.

 The series was directed by Babette Henry, written by Gene Wyckoff and produced by Joe Cates and Babette Henry.
 The series was broadcast live from station WENR-TV, the ABC affiliate in Chicago.
 There is one known surviving kinescope of this first Buck Rogers television series, airdate 12-19-50, episode title "Ghost in the House".
 The surviving episode states it originated from ABC in New York, casting some doubt on the Chicago WENR-TV claims.
 Perhaps as the show was remounted, the base of operations changed.
 At the time of broadcast, the ABC owned and operated WJZ-TV New York, which in 1953 became WABC-TV New York.